manikcloud/Docker-Certified-Associate/README.md

 </details>

-# FAQs

-**Q: I have queries regarding the content, whom should I contact?**

-A: You can reach out to your teaching assistant to share your feedback and views.

-**Q: Who is my teaching assistant?**

-A: Teaching assistants are technical personnel who are the point of contact for all course-related issues and feedback.
-They actively take part in delivering the best experience to our learners by helping them and trainers during the live virtual classes.

-**Q: How do I contact my teaching assistant?**

-A: Your Teaching Assistant (TA) will contact you as soon as you are onboard.
-You can request for the extensions/phone numbers and the official email address to interact with them.

-**Q: Will TAs help me in the session?**

-A: Yes, TAs will help you with any customer, labs, and content-related issues.
-TAs will be there to assist you online and offline as well.

-**Q: What is NPS?
-How does it affect me?**

-A: NPS is NET PROMOTER SCORE that is measured with a rating system.
-NPS = (Promoters - Detractors)/Total Surveys * 100.
-It affects you directly if fewer surveys are received or if the participants are rating the session as passive or detractors.

-**Q: What do promoters, passives, and detractors refer to?**

-A: Promoters are learners who rate the session 9 or 10.
-This indicates that they are happy with the session conducted for the day.
-Passives are learners who rate the session 7 or 8.
-This indicates that they are unhappy with the session conducted today, but they could follow you partially.
-Detractors are learners who rate from 0 to 6.
-This indicates that the session was not up to the mark and needs a lot of improvement.

-**Q: Should I follow the instructions?**

-A: Yes, these recommendations are tried and tested.
-It helped other trainers improve their NPS and we are sure that it will help you as well.

-**Q: Can I be creative?**

-A: Yes, provided you are trying to explain the concepts with visual aids such as Epic pen, and UML diagrams.

-**Q: I want to share some files with the learners.
-How do I do it?**

-A: You can use our community forum for communicating and sharing study material.
-Upload the files and then share the forum link in your classes.

-**Q: Can I share my contact details with the learners?**

-A: No. We strictly avoid sharing trainer details with learners.
-Our community forum is recommended for communicating, where learners can message you and discuss offline.

-**Q: I need more resources.
-Whom should I contact?**

-A: Please feel free to contact the Teaching Assistants (TAs) for the course.

 We wish you all the best for your upcoming training with us.
 Please contact your Teaching Assistants for further assistance and information.